Klortiz/cse15l-lab-reports/lab2-3.md

 ![image](https://user-images.githubusercontent.com/122419405/215237926-6071ba0d-70c2-4607-81fe-aff5b936fd8c.png)

-The second part of the if statement is executed and showed in this second screenshot.
+The second part of the if statement is executed and showed in the next second screenshot.
 If `word` is not null, then just += whatever your second, third...n input is.
 Finally, I use `+ System.lineSeparator()` after the input you want to add to perform the function of what `String.format("%s \n")` does.